Privacy Policy

 If you make privacy or cookie choices through our consent tools, we may also keep a record of those preferences.

-When you visit the website, our service providers and we may automatically collect certain technical and usage information, including:
+When you visit the website, we and our service providers may automatically collect certain technical and usage information, including:

 • IP address;